Kaliostrogoblin/PDD/examples/README.md

 # PDD examples directory

 [Train_Siamese_Network.ipynb](https://github.com/Kaliostrogoblin/PDD/blob/master/examples/Train_Siamese_Network.ipynb) Shows how to train siamese network on the PDD data and upload it to Google Drive
+[Metrics.ipynb](https://github.com/Kaliostrogoblin/PDD/blob/master/examples/Metrics.ipynb) Shows how to visualize some metrics of the trained feature extractor and the KNN classifier based on it

 ---